Last Updated on

 Thanks to my husband who has been bugging me to make a healthy, vegan version of a Caesar dressing for longer than I am willing to admit (sorry, honey), I finally started experimenting this weekend to make my own.
-I turned to the blogosphere for inspiration, plus Dr. Fuhrman’s recipe collection as a starting point.
+I turned to the blogosphere for inspiration.
 I noticed that most vegan versions use cashews as the base, so that is how I started.
 The cashews lend creaminess, for sure, but I balanced them out with hemp seeds on my second go-around, to take advantage of the omega-3s.

 I just blended all the ingredients together in my high-speed blender and it was ready to serve on fresh romaine.
 Why, oh why, did I wait so long to make this dressing?